 The fair value of the Company's investments in money market funds approximates their face value.
-Such instruments are classified as Level 1 and are included in Cash and cash equivalents.
-The fair value of the debt securities consisting of U.S. Treasury bills is based on their quoted market prices and are classified as Level 1.
+Such instruments are included in Cash and cash equivalents.
+The fair value of the debt securities consisting of U.S. Treasury bills is based on their quoted market prices.
+Debt securities purchased with original maturities in excess of three months are included in Marketable securities.
+The fair value of all of these financial instruments are classified as Level 1 in the fair value hierarchy.

-As of December 31, 2022, the Company's other financial instruments include cash, accounts receivable, restricted cash, and accounts payable whose carrying values approximated their fair values.
-The aggregate fair value of the Company's senior notes is \$1.65 billion and \$1.88 billion as of December 31, 2022 and December 31, 2021, respectively.
+As of December 31, 2023, the Company's other financial instruments include cash, accounts receivable, restricted cash, and accounts payable whose carrying values approximated their fair values.
+The aggregate fair value of the Company's senior notes is \$1.69 billion and \$1.65 billion as of December 31, 2023 and December 31, 2022, respectively.
 The fair values of these debt instruments are based on available market information from public data sources and are classified as Level 2.